Bruins' Chara to have more jaw surgery

 "We treated it, calmed it down and now it's just basically at that point where I think it's stable.
 But we want to avoid further possible repeat infections.
 We have to treat it," Chara said.
 Chara has five goals and eight assists in 37 games, equaling his number of goals and one shy of his number of assists when he played 62 games a season ago.

-The Czech native, a third-round draft pick by the New York Islanders in 1996, has been with the Bruins since the 2006-07 season, after four seasons apiece with the Islanders and the Ottawa Senators.
+Born in former Czechoslovakia, Chara was a third-round draft pick by the New York Islanders in 1996 and has been with the Bruins since the 2006-07 season, after four seasons apiece with the Islanders and the Ottawa Senators.
 Chara has career totals of 205 goals and 450 assists, with 1,928 penalty minutes, in 1,522 career games.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)